johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Scalerank

 The __`scalerank`__ field can be used to adjust the prominence of label styles for larger and more prominent cities.
-The value number from 0 through 9, where 0 is the large end of the scale (eg New York City).
+The value number from 0 through 9, where 0 is the large end of the scale (for example New York City).
 All places other than large cities will have a scalerank of `null`.

 _CartoCSS example:_